leshow/twilio-async/README.md

 ## Beta software

-This library is a work in progress, messages and calls should work, there is untested code for conferences/recordings also, and I'm working on support twiml (Response/Say/Play is supported for now).
+This library is a work in progress, messages and calls should work, there is untested code for conferences/recordings also.

+A significant amount of the TwiML library is done, some of which is tested.

 PRs and suggestions are welcome.